-Elon Musk is someone who will likely play an integral role in shaping what our future looks like.
-The Tesla billionaire brought EVs onto roadways worldwide, while his SpaceX rockets have allowed him and his team to explore parts of space.
+Billionaire Elon Musk is someone who will likely play an integral role in shaping what our future looks like.
+He brought EVs onto roadways worldwide, while his SpaceX rockets have allowed him and his team to explore parts of space.
 Soon, Musk’s Neuralink chips will be implanted into the brains of many individuals once approved by the FDA.

-Given Elon Musk’s current position and the impact his companies have on society today, we can’t help but wonder what political party the business magnate identifies with.
+Given Musk’s current position and the impact his companies have on society today, we can’t help but wonder what political party the business magnate identifies with.
 Perhaps this would give the public some insight into what his agenda looks like in the coming years.
 On April 4, Musk bought a 9.2 percent stake in Twitter and became the largest stakeholder.
 Will his political leanings impact Twitter?
 Keep reading to find out!

 In that same comment, Musk also said, “In general, I believe government should rarely impose its will upon the people, and, when doing so, should aspire to maximize their cumulative happiness.”
 Although Musk has expressed his desire to avoid political discussions, his companies have reportedly spent well into the millions on lobbying.
 CNBC reported that Tesla and SpaceX have together spent more than $2 million on lobbying in 2021.

 Elon Musk confirms he’s registered as independent.

 An independent is someone who doesn’t choose a political side for the sake of it, but instead, sides with red or blue based on the issues either candidate is prepared to tackle.
 Therefore, an independent can vote for a Republican candidate one year and a Democratic candidate the next.
 In a tweet posted in July 2018, Musk admitted that he's registered as an independent and is “politically moderate.”